brianstamper/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

 ## Preliminary steps
-Before working with the data, I'm going to set some display optins for this document and load some libraries.
+Before working with the data, I'm going to set some display options for this document and load some libraries.

 ```r
 library(knitr) # Adding this here makes RStudio's Knit HTML button work